Yosinan/Resale_Realm/README.md

 # Resale Realm

-Its an app that enables users to keep track of products.
+Its an app that enables users to sale and buy secondhand prodcuts for reasonable prices.

 ## Getting Started